vipulnaik/working-drafts/lesswrong/entitlement-as-a-major-amplifier-of-unhappiness.md

-In this post, I'll look at the idea of entitlement, why I think entitlement is a key amplifier to negative thoughts, exploration of related ideas, and at ways to reduce one's sense of entitlement without (necessarily) reducing the intensity of one's desires.
+In this post, I'll look at the idea of entitlement, why I think entitlement is a key amplifier to negative thoughts, exploration of related ideas, and ways to reduce one's sense of entitlement without (necessarily) reducing the intensity of one's desires.
+This is probably important because for many people (and to some extent, for myself as well) experiencing desires intensely is a key part of a life well-lived, so trying to tamp down one's desires in order to tamp down one's suffering isn't a worthwhile trade-off.

 ## Entitlement has a crucial role as amplifier of negative emotions